 Automating Employee Reviews.

 A successful organization conducts employee reviews at least once a year.
 Some organizations do them every 90 days.
-It’s difficult to keep track of all the different review dates for every employee especially if there’s hundreds.
+It’s difficult to keep track of all the different review dates for every employee especially if there are hundreds.
 However, reviews are critical to the success of the business.
 Never miss another review again!
 Automate the review process with SharePoint.
 You can create a workflow to alert you of a review and design dashboards based on the information.
 Allow other managers or employees to see the review with permissions.

 Simplifying the Hiring Process.